anishg2001/DATA3402.Spring.2024/README (1).md

     - I tried several different models: Random Forest, KNN, SVM, and XGBoost.
     - I used these models because I wanted to see which ones would run better and have better metrics.

-### Training

-- Describe the training:
-  - How you trained: software and hardwar
-  - How did training take.
-  - Training curves (loss vs epoch for test/train).
-  - How did you decide to stop training.
-  - Any difficulties?
-How did you resolve them?

 ### Performance Comparison

 - After completing my, the project I did not see much change in the visualization, I had completed before and after.